Nakweile/EFT-servers-time/README.md

 3. Indication of the current region as the first in the list [] <br>
 4. Program code optimization [] *new <br>

+The working program .exe is located in the dist folder <br>
 *The program was made by Nakweile.* <br>